Couple talking on couch. what every couple should know about emotional flooding

 Perception Becomes Reality in Emotional Flooding

 It has been said that perception becomes reality.
 In the case of emotional flooding in relationships, this is clearly the case.
 If you believe your partner’s behaviors are purposeful acts meant to upset you or shut you down, your own reactions are going to be driven by those convictions.
+This is a phenomenon that couples counselors call negative sentiment override.
 But what if your partner may not be able to handle another round of argument because their heart is pounding, their pulse is elevated, and they’re not processing the conversation anymore?

 If we take a moment to suspend the doubt about the other’s intention, to open up a space for the possibility that what we think we are seeing may not be accurate…then what other ways might we be able to engage during times of conflict?